-Established in 2019, WAYACOMP encourages ensembles to continue playing together on a regular basis, and provides an incentive particularly for those ensembles formed during WAYACHAMP Programs.
+Established in 2019, WAYACOMP encourages ensembles to continue playing together on a regular basis and provides an incentive particularly for those ensembles formed during WAYACHAMP Programs.
 It is also an opportunity for ensembles to refine one of their pieces, aiming for the highest quality performance possible.
 In a relaxed and supportive environment, ensembles are assessed by an adjudicator in the categories of technical, musicality, ensemble and general performance presentation.
-Three prizes are available, as detailed below.

 Ensembles of 3 - 6 people, 1 player to a part